 - Soil preparation: Grow chives in well-drained, sandy-loam, a soil rich in organic matter.
 Prepare planting beds in advance with aged compost.
 Chives prefer a soil pH of 6.0 to 7.0.
 Avoid planting in wet soil that can encourage stem and bulb diseases.

-- Seed starting indoors: Sow seeds indoors from late winter until early summer; sow seeds in flats under fluorescent lights or in a bright window.
-Seeds need darkness to germinate.
+- Seed starting indoors: Sow seeds indoors from late winter until early summer; sow seeds in flats Seeds need darkness to germinate.
 Cover seed trays or pots with a piece of newspaper or cardboard to aid germination.
-Seeds should germinate in about 14 days at 70°F.
+Seeds should germinate in about 14 days at 70°F. After germination, as seedlings begin to grow, remove the covering and place the seedlings under a fluorescent light or in a bright window.
+Let them grow on until they are 4 to 6 inches tall and ready for transplanting.

 - Transplanting to the garden: Transplant seedlings into the garden from late spring to late summer.